 |Diet||Feeds on fibers, wool, leather, and plant-based materials||Feeds on blood|

 The Key Differences Between a Carpet Beetle and a Bed Bug

-The key differences between a carpet beetle and a bed bug are in their size, appearance, and behavior.
+The key difference between a carpet beetle and a bed bug is in their mouths.
+While a carpet beetle’s mouth is designed to chew on plants and fibers, the mouth of a bed bug is able to pierce human and animal flesh so it can feed on blood.
+Other differences between carpet beetles and bed bugs are in their size, appearance, and behavior.
 Although both insects have the same oval shape, the bed bug’s form is sharper than the carpet beetle’s.

 And while the carpet beetle is a nocturnal insect, the bed bug prefers to stay hidden and is only active at night.
 But these are not the only differences between the two insects.
 Let’s explore their differences in detail!

 At first glance, carpet beetles and bed bugs may look similar, but upon a closer inspection, you will notice they are slightly different in size.
 When it comes to size, the bed bug tends to grow larger, averaging a size of about 0.197 to 0.276 inches long.
 On the other hand, the carpet beetle only grows to about 0.125 to 0.188 inches in length.

 Carpet Beetle vs Bed Bug: Appearance